sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst.txt

 **Instance Variables** hold the data for an object.
 They record what an object needs to know to do work in the program.
 Instance variables are also called **attributes**, **fields**, or **properties**.

-Instance variables in general and on the AP CS A exam should be declared **private**.
-Think of ``private`` as like your diary.
-Only you should have direct access to it.
-In this case ``private`` means that only the code in this class can directly access the instance  variable values.
+Instance variables in general should be declared **private**.
+In this case ``private`` means that only the methods in this class can directly access the instance  variable values.

 .. note::